Shades Cahaba and Homewood City Schools

 When the new high school was built, the chosen name of the new school would be Shades Valley High School.
 Many students and graduates of Shades Cahaba objected to not carrying the name of the existing school to the new one.
 The Homewood City Council and several civic groups also passed resolutions requesting the name be continued, but the county refused.
 Shades Valley High School did, however, continue the team name of the Mountaineers when it opened in 1949.
-At that point, Shades Cahaba became strictly an elementary school.
+At that point, Shades Cahaba housed grades 1-8.

 During the switch from high school to elementary school, the concrete owl that had been standing watch on the roof of the school for almost three decades was removed.
-Know one knows why but it would be some time before the owl was returned.
+It would be decades before the owl was returned.

 Shortly after the school’s conversion, the county and city both provided a total of $67,000 for a new auditorium and gymnasium.